 Elon Musk is an engineer, inventor, CEO, investor, and billionaire.
-But there's more to Musk than meets the eye—to truly understand this self-made man from South Africa, it's necessary to learn these lesser known Elon Musk facts.
+But there's more to Musk than meets the eye—to truly understand this self-made South African native, it's necessary to learn a few fun facts.
 Musk is a dreamer with a vision; he co-founded PayPal and Tesla.
-But his ultimate goal is space exploration, and he believes that he can help colonize Mars by the year 2040.
+But his ultimate goal is space exploration, and he believes that he can help colonize Mars.
 Sound like science fiction?
-Check out these things you didn't know about Elon Musk, and maybe his past achievements will give insight into his visions for the future.
+Check out these things you might not have known about Musk, and perhaps his past achievements will give insight into his visions for the future.

-Elon Musk was born in South Africa but moved to Canada on his own while still a teenager.
+Musk was born in South Africa, but moved to Canada on his own while still a teenager.
 He worked odd jobs before landing at Queen’s University in Ontario.
 By the age of 28, he was a multi-millionaire.
-As of 2018, Musk had a net worth of $20.8 billion, which according to Forbes, makes him the 53rd richest man in the world.
+As of 2018, Musk had a net worth of $21.3 billion, according to Forbes.

 But the real life inspiration for Tony Stark is in the game for more than just money and power.
-His pro-environmental ambition is to create an accessible electric car so that mankind is no longer oil dependent.
-Elon Musk's biography paints a picture of a man with unbelievable drive and perhaps the intelligence to colonize the Red Planet in our lifetime.
+His pro-environmental ambition is to create an accessible electric car so that society is no longer oil dependent.
+Musk's biography paints a picture of a person with unbelievable drive and perhaps the intelligence to colonize the Red Planet in this lifetime.

 He Used To Live On A Dollar A Day

-After Musk's parents divorced when he was eight years old, he lived with his mother, Maye Musk, in various cities throughout South Africa.
-He dreamed of moving to the United States but wound up immigrating to Canada by himself at 17 years old.
-The future billionaire stayed with family members and lived on just one dollar a day.
-He saved money by buying oranges and hot dogs in large quantities.
+After Musk's parents divorced when he was eight years old, he lived with his mother, Maye, in various cities throughout South Africa.
+He dreamed of moving to the United States, but wound up immigrating to Canada alone at 17 years old.
+The future billionaire stayed with family members and lived on just $1 a day.
+He saved money by subsisting primarily on oranges and hot dogs.

 Musk Wrote And Sold Code For A Video Game At Just 12 Years Old